KaiTastic/GMAS_Scripts/DailyDataCollection/README_en.md

 ## Overview

 This project has undergone a complete evolution from a simple single-file tool to a modern modular system.
-Starting from the v1.0 single-file implementation in November 2024 (`DailyFileGenerator.py`, 1,790 lines, 93KB), through v2.0's complete modular refactoring, v2.1's migration integration, v2.2 series' feature enhancements, v2.3.0's configuration modernization, to the v2.3.1 version management and code optimization release on September 1, 2025, the project has evolved into a professional-grade geographic data collection and processing system with YAML configuration, intelligent matching framework, real-time monitoring capabilities, unified component management, and centralized version control.
+Starting from the v1.0 single-file implementation in November 2024 (`DailyFileGenerator.py`, 1,790 lines, 93KB), through v2.0's complete modular refactoring, v2.1's migration integration, v2.2 series' feature enhancements, v2.3.0's configuration modernization, v2.3.1's version management, to the v2.4.0 system enhancement and performance optimization release on September 1, 2025, the project has evolved into a professional-grade geographic data collection and processing system with YAML configuration, intelligent matching framework, real-time monitoring capabilities, unified component management, and centralized version control.

 **Core Evolution Highlights**:
 - **v1.0→v2.0**: Fundamental refactoring from monolithic file to modular architecture